kiuby88/windowing-textio/README.md

 outputWatermark:2020-05-12T14:05:19.799Z`
 ```

-#### Improved results
+#### Showing data loss
-Maybe, finding log traces to check that data are missing is not the easyest way.
-Then, I added a second `TypeWriter` to write the file names as other files in the folder `files-after-distinct`. <br />
+Maybe, finding log traces to check that data are missing is not the easyest way.<br />
+Then, I added a second `TypeWriter` to write the file names as other files in the folder `files-after-window`. <br />
-Files names in `emitted-files` and `files-after-distinct` **should be the same**.
+As result, file names in `emitted-files` and `files-after-distinct` **should be the same**.
 But in following picture you can see they are not, because files are discarded:

 ![image](https://i.ibb.co/RQd78yS/dataloss.png)

 #### Run with lateness